alisonau/ChestXrayCompVision/README.md

 Class descriptions There are 15 classes (14 diseases, and one for "No findings").
 Images can be classified as "No findings" or one or more disease classes:
 Atelectasis, Consolidation, Infiltration, Pneumothorax, Edema, Emphysema, Fibrosis, Effusion, Pneumonia, Pleural_thickening, Cardiomegaly, Nodule Mass, Hernia

+Convolutional neural networks are used in this project to identify the diseases.